Overv/VulkanTutorial/en/02_Development_environment.md

 These instructions will be aimed at Ubuntu users, but you may be able to follow along by compiling the LunarG SDK yourself and changing the `apt` commands to the package manager commands that are appropriate for you.
-You should already have a version of GCC installed that supports modern C++ (4.8 or later).
+You should have a compiler that supports C++17 (GCC 7+ or Clang 5+).
 You also need both CMake and make.

 ### Vulkan SDK